paastech-cloud/docs/Architecture.md

     L -->|env| N(EnvironmentTab)
     L -->|settings| O(SettingsTab)
 ```
-As was said earlier, the website is divided into two parts: publicly-accessible and protected.
+As mentioned earlier, the website is divided into two parts: publicly-accessible and protected.
 Public endpoints are those related to user authentication, including password recovery and account activation via email validation.
+The `:token` parameter used both for email verification and password reset is a UUID value which a user receives by email.
+This URL parameter is mandatory as it is used by the API to find a corresponding user in the database and either validate their account or authorize a password reset (cf. [Database Architecture](#database-architecture)).

-The routes which allow users to access their profile and projects are obviously not available for anonymous visitors.
+The routes which allow users to access their profile and projects are not available for anonymous visitors.
+When accessing the `/dashboard` route, a user can view a list of all their existing projects.
+Clicking on one of the list items will open a page with more details about a particular project.
+The `:projectId` parameter in the page URL is thus the UUID of a project in the database, it is sent to the API to fetch additional data about the project.

 #### CLI (Command-Line Interface)